stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

   In general, there was very little of distinction about them, and but for one thing their annals might not have differed from those of thousands of other pioneers who flocked into the new country at that time.
-That thing was Walker&rsquo;s almost epileptic fear of snakes, which some laid to prenatal causes, and some said came from a dark prophecy about his end with which an old Indian squaw had tried to scare him when he was small.
+That thing was Walker's almost epileptic fear of snakes, which some laid to prenatal causes, and some said came from a dark prophecy about his end with which an old Indian squaw had tried to scare him when he was small.
 Whatever the cause, the effect was marked indeed; for despite his strong general courage the very mention of a snake